brylevkirill/notes/Knowledge Representation and Reasoning.md

   ["Simply Logical - Intelligent Reasoning by Example"](https://www.cs.bris.ac.uk/~flach/SL/SL.pdf) by Peter Flach

-  *(Josef Urban)* "Quite reachable is deep automated semantic understanding of most of LaTeX-written mathematical textbooks.
+  "Quite reachable is deep automated semantic understanding of most of LaTeX-written mathematical textbooks.
 This has been blocked by three factors: (i) lack of annotated formal/informal corpora to train such semantic parsing on, (ii) lack of sufficiently large repository of background mathematical knowledge needed for “obvious-knowledge gap-filling”, and (iii) lack of sufficiently strong large-theory ATP that could fill the reasoning gaps using the large repository of background knowledge.
 One way to try to get them automatically is again through basic computer understanding of LaTeX-written mathematical texts, and learning what high-level concepts like “by analogy” and “using diagonalization” exactly semantically mean in various contexts.
 This is also related to the ability to reformulate problems and map them to a setting (for current ATPs, the best is purely equational) where the theorem proving becomes more easy.
-And another related work that needs to be done is “explaining back” the long ATP proofs using an understandable mathematical presentation." [<https://intelligence.org/2013/12/21/josef-urban-on-machine-learning-and-automated-reasoning/>]
+And another related work that needs to be done is “explaining back” the long ATP proofs using an understandable mathematical presentation." [*(Josef Urban)*](https://intelligence.org/2013/12/21/josef-urban-on-machine-learning-and-automated-reasoning/)

 ----